 M584 X70.0 Y71.0 ; set X and Y drivers

-M350 X32 Y32 ; set steps/mm to 32 for open loop mode operation
+M350 X16 Y16 I1 ; set steps/mm to 16 with interpolation for open loop mode operation

-M92 X160 Y160 ; steps/mm for a 20 tooth gt2 pulley for open loop operation
+M92 X80 Y800 ; steps/mm for a 20 tooth gt2 pulley.

 Note the initial PID values will need to be tuned to the particular motion system.

 In contrast to usual drivers, the closed loop axes can have their holding current set to zero using M917, with negligible detrimental effect.
 Whilst a normal driver may slip if it's holding current is set to zero, a closed loop driver will notice that it has slipped an apply a current to return the drive to it's intended position.
 Setting a holding current of zero will also mean less current is used, so the motor runs cooler.
 However, a holding current can still be set using M917 if desired.
+That aside you must still set the maximum current per axis using M906. if you do not then the motor will not move, or will only vibrate slightly.

-See Tuning the Duet 3 Expansion 1HCL for details on tuning the M23CL. the section on PID tuning applies to both the 1HCL and the M23CL
+See Tuning the Duet 3 Expansion 1HCL for details on tuning the M23CL.
+The section on PID tuning applies to both the 1HCL and the M23CL.

 The following code can be used in config.g to monitor the internal control board temperature.